bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 This simulation creates US / USD face-to-face payment accounts for Bob and Alice.
 Alice (always the trade maker) creates a SELL / USD offer for the amount of 0.1 BTC, at a price 2% below the current market price.
-Bob (always the taker), will use his face-to-face account to take the offer, then the two sides will complete the trade protocol, checking their trade status along the way, and their BSQ / BTC balances when the trade is closed.
+Bob (always the taker), will use his face-to-face account to take the offer, then the two sides will complete the trade, checking their trade status along the way, and their BSQ / BTC balances when the trade is closed.
 ```
 $ apitest/scripts/trade-simulation.sh    -d sell -c us -m 2.00 -a 0.1
 ```